Adding Restrictions to a Quiz

 There are multiple ways to add restrictions to a quiz.
 In our guides we will cover Dates, Time Limits, Password Protection, and using the Respondus Lockdown Browser (separate guide).

-We also discuss how to give special access to specific users in a separate guide.
+If you need to grant special access to individuals, see this guide.
 This would include giving select students a longer time limit, different dates, or multiple attempts.

-An active quiz is visible to students as a “future quiz” but they are not able to access it until the Start Date.
-An inactive quiz is not visible to students at all.
+- Go to the Restrictions tab and indicate that your quiz is Hidden or Visible.
+A visible quiz is visible to students as a “future quiz” but they are not able to access it until the Start Date.
+A hidden quiz is not visible to students at all.

 If you would like to add release conditions, you would also do that here.
 Release conditions are rules that will make the quiz available.
 Such as, “You must have turned in Assignments 1 & 2 for Quiz 1 to appear.”
 Release conditions are covered in another guide.